Kaeytee/warehouse/README.md

 - ✅ Barcode and QR code system
 - ✅ User management for administrators
 - ✅ Comprehensive user guide for end users
+- ✅ Inventory total weight calculation now excludes delivered packages
+- ✅ **NEW:** Saved Recipients feature - Save and reuse recipient details when creating shipments
+- ✅ **FIXED:** Shipment status now correctly updates to 'delivered' when all packages are delivered (v1.0.1 - 2025-10-17)

 ---